Chris Wright (basketball, born 1988)

 Chris Wright (born September 30, 1988) is an American former professional basketball player.
 He played college basketball for the University of Dayton.
-Previously, Wright played in the NBA for the Golden State Warriors and Milwaukee Bucks.
+Wright played in the National Basketball Association (NBA) for the Golden State Warriors and Milwaukee Bucks.

 High school and college career

 Wright attended Trotwood-Madison High School and, after graduating, he attended the University of Dayton from 2007 to 2011.
 While at Dayton, Wright was considered the "greatest above-the-rim player" in Flyers history upon graduating in May 2011.
 He holds school records for dunks and blocked shots in a career and was named to the all-Atlantic 10 team three times in his career, a first for a Dayton Flyer.

 Professional career

 2011–12 season

 Wright went undrafted in the 2011 NBA draft and subsequently chose not to play outside of the United States during the 2011 NBA lockout.
 On November 3, 2011, he was selected with the 3rd overall pick by the Maine Red Claws in the 2011 NBA Development League Draft.
 He appeared in four games with the Red Claws, averaging 17 points, 10.8 rebounds and 1.5 blocks in 31.3 minutes.

 On December 10, 2011, Wright signed with the Golden State Warriors.
 On April 26, 2012, Wright made his first and only start of the season in the last game of the season.
 In 46 minutes of action, he recorded 25 points, 8 rebounds, 2 blocks and 1 steal in a 101–107 loss to the San Antonio Spurs.
 During his rookie season, Wright was assigned to the Dakota Wizards of the NBA D-League three times.